How COVID-19 endangers your e-commerce and 6 tips to avoid it now

 Smarter business solutions AWS WAF and continuous monitoring with adaptation for any changes to the application make the WAF an apt security mechanism.

 Compliance can become a nightmare, especially if you store information about your users.
-Fortunately, a large part of it can be automated (see our post on PCI Compliance).
+Fortunately, a large part of it can be automated (see PCI Compliance).
 Some items to reduce the grunt work of keeping compliance on track:

 Establish a Continuous Compliance monitoring and auditory strategy